TRUMPF-IoT/cdeDocs/docs/TheBook/TechnologyTutorial.md

 ## Chapter 7 - Communication between Plugins

-Plugins can talk with each other either through messages or by listening to property-change-events of Things managed by other plugins.
+Plugins can talk with each other either through messages or by listening to property-change-events of D-Things managed by other plugins.

 A great example how plugins do work with each other is the use of the Virtual Sensor in the V-Things Plugin and the Network Status plugin.